Brain and Cognition

 Institutions and Inequality

 In recent decades, inequality in income and wealth has risen in many countries, the number of people living in poverty has increased and unequal access to educational opportunities has persisted.
-The priority area lAMCIS ooks at the role institutions play in these inequality issues, specifically when factors such as socio-economic background, education, gender and ethnicity are considered.
+The Amsterdam Centre for Inequality Studies (AMCIS) looks at the role institutions play in these inequality issues, specifically when factors such as socio-economic background, education, gender and ethnicity are considered.

 Migration and Ethnicity